ddruganov/yii2-api-auth/README.md

 ...
 ```

-2. Install the `AuthController` in your api app main config
+2. Install the `AuthController` in your api controller map
 3. Install the `AuthComponent` in you api app main config to reach it as `Yii::$app->get('auth')`
+4. Install the `RbacComponent` in you api app main config to reach it as `Yii::$app->get('rbac')`
-4. Login in via `auth/login`
+5. Login in via `auth/login`
-5. Get a fresh pair of token via `auth/refresh` by POSTing a currently valid refresh token
+6. Get a fresh pair of token via `auth/refresh` by POSTing a currently valid refresh token
-6. Logout via `auth/logout`
+7. Logout via `auth/logout`

 Use `Yii::$app->get('auth')->getCurrentUser()` to get the currently logged in `ddruganov\Yii2ApiEssentials\auth\models\User`